 McManus suggests you use dry shampoo in between regular shampooing to avoid fading from over washing.
 “Stay away from heat as it fades pastel colors even faster.
 Most pastel colors will completely wash out of the hair in less than six shampoos, so even though they are fun, they aren’t always economical,” she adds.

 Cooler skin tones will look best in this pastel hair.

 She goes onto explain, “you’ll need to see your hairdresser once a month to have this color refreshed.
 Most women wash their hair once a week to help keep this color from washing out quickly in order to get the longevity of a full month out of it.”

 Perfectly Painted Rainbow

-For maintenance, Starnes says to invest in good products and heat protection!
-“I always warn my habitual every-day-washers to try to only wash twice a week and turn down the heat on styling tools.
-It also helps when shampooing to scrub the scalp and let the shampoo simply rinse through the rest of the hair.”
+For maintenance, invest in good products and heat protection!
+If you’re an every-day-washer try to only wash twice a week and turn down the heat on styling tools.
+It also helps when shampooing to scrub the scalp and let the shampoo simply rinse through the rest of the hair.